Body Electric is committed to creating a safe and consensual container. Our policies detail these commitments.

 - Please practice precautionary protocols when traveling, including masking and frequently washing hands.

-- If you are not feeling well, please do not come to the workshop.
+- If you are not feeling well, please do not attend the workshop.
 Notify the coordinator of your workshop as soon as possible participants.
-The School will hold your registration as a credit as per our refund/cancellation policy.
+The School will hold your registration as a credit per our refund/cancellation policy.

 - We ask every participant to bring two (2) extra COVID tests to test if symptoms appear during the workshop.
 If you test positive, we will follow the guidelines below.

-- If you do become infected by COVID, we will support you to arrange transport, onward travel or quarantine arrangements.
+- If you become infected by COVID, we will support you in arranging transport, onward travel, or quarantine arrangements.